Jack-n-21/SendIT-1/README.md

 | GET /users/<userId>/parcels     |    Fetch all parcel delivery orders by a specific user|
 | PUT /parcels/<parcelId>/cancel  |    Cancel the specific parcel delivery order          |
 | POST /parcels                   |    Create a parcel delivery order                     |

+## Acknowledgments

+* I acknoledge all the candidates of andela bootcamp cycle-1 kigali and LFA's for their support during the development of this app